 Is Condor regulated by aviation authorities?

-Yes, Condor is regulated by the German Federal Aviation Authority (Luftfahrt-Bundesamt) and the European Union Aviation Safety Agency (EASA), which set and enforce safety standards for airlines operating in Europe.
+Yes, Condor is regulated by the German Federal Aviation Authority (Luftfahrt-Bundesamt) and the European Union Aviation Safety Agency (EASA), ensuring high operational standards.